traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 ## Proxying applications

-The now missing part is the business application behind the reverse proxy.
+The only part still missing is the business application behind the reverse proxy.
-For this guide, [traefik/whoami](https://github.com/traefik/whoami) is used, but the concepts are equivalent to any other application.
+For this guide, we use the example application [traefik/whoami](https://github.com/traefik/whoami), but the principles are applicable to any other application.

 The `whoami` application is a simple HTTP server running on port 80 which answers host-related information to the incoming requests.
 As usual, start by creating a file called `03-whoami.yml` and